Limespy/sarajas/README.md

 1. Start with module source and execute
 2. Start with module source containing only class and execute and initialise

+There will be a config file, whil will contain

+- Reference to the item containing the index of indexes
+- Reference to the item containing list references to log items
+-

 ### Item storage

 File extension will be aedb.